kumakyoo42/oma-file-formats/OMA.md

       long pos

-The header consists of a three byte magic number identifying OMA-files (the ASCII characters O, M and A), a features byte, the bounding box and a pointer to the chunktable.
+The header consists of a three byte magic number identifying OMA-files (the ASCII characters O, M and A), a version byte, a features byte, the bounding box and a pointer to the chunktable.

+The version byte is currently always 0 indicating experimental stage.

 The features byte is a bitfield, identifying some features of the file.
 Currently only the lower six bits are used; the remaining two